New South Wales Wines

 Filippo and Maria Casella emigrated to Australia bringing with them their know-how acquired through three generations of grape-growing and winemaking in Italy.
 Recognising the potential of the region, Filippo purchased a farm in the town of Yenda, New South Wales.
 After selling the grapes from his farm to local wineries, he decided in 1969 that it was time for a new generation to put its winemaking skills to use, and the winery was born.

-About Wyndham Winery
+More About Wyndham Wines

 For more than 170 years Wyndham Estate has set the benchmark for quality Australian wines, proudly wearing the title of 'industry pioneer' responsible for launching Australian wines onto the world stage